 The Coast to Coast walking holiday packages offer ramblers the chance to explore some of the most spectacular scenery in the UK.
 Every hike is designed bespoke to your requirements, therefore it can last for as many days as you wish.
 Consequently, you will have a The season for 2021 walking tour packages runs from 29th March to 24th October.

-We only handle C2C tours, as a result we can dedicate ourselves to providing a tailored experience for every walker, using our experience to shape the tour packages.
+Our company only provide C2C tours, as a result we can dedicate ourselves to providing a tailored experience for every walker.
+We use our many years of experience to shape the tour packages.
 Consequently, we can help decide how many miles per day a rambler wants to do and how many rest days to include.
 It also means handling all of the arrangements, from booking accommodation to making sure the luggage is waiting each time.
 If a customer is unable to continue through injury or illness, we’ll transport them to their next accommodation.
-If a walker wants to choose their own accommodation we’re still on hand to provide any help they need.
+If a participant wants to choose their own accommodation we’re still on hand to provide any help they need.

-The price for our walking tour packages varies depending upon the length of the walk.
-Some walkers opt to complete a part walk over 5 or 6 nights for example.
+The price for our walking tour packages varies depending upon the length of the journey.
+Some walkers opt to complete just part of the Wainwright Way over 5 or 6 nights for example.
 Sample prices include:

 |WALKING & RUNNING PACKAGES|